 Have you got a Hosting Site SSL Certificate?

 If not, you need one immediately.
 October is the month that sees big changes to site security.
 Google recently announced that if your site doesn’t have an SSL certificate then it won’t be considered secure.
+So it is important to get site secure now.

 What does this mean?